AdrianaCeric/AdrianaCeric/README.md

 ### Hey, I'm Adriana

-I study concrete at school and code for fun/to get creative.
+I study concrete at school and code for fun!

 A street map of where I live and study (made using [OSMnx](https://linkinghub.elsevier.com/retrieve/pii/S0198971516303970)):